AndyMic03/Pigeon/README.md

 #### Options

 - `--init`: Sets up the config file.
 Creates a .pigeon.json file at the root of the project.
-- --guided: Run Pigeon using a question-based command line interface.
+- `--guided`: Run Pigeon using a question-based command line interface.
 - `--force`: Overwrites already existing files.
 - `--output` [path:String]: Output directory for the generated files.
 - `--config` [path:String]: Path to .pigeon.json config file.
+- `--pgAdmin` [path:String] path to the pgAdmin ERD file.
+- `--offline` (only with pgAdmin) does not contact the database

 #### Examples